-One Length Irons vs. Traditional Length Irons
+Single Length Irons vs. Variable Length Irons

 Having a set of irons that are all the same length is very different.
 So many golfers are accustomed to changing their stance and setup for each club they put in their hand; the physical differences of the single length irons will make this much more manageable for amateur golfers to figure out.

-I find that most golfers love the concept of the shorter long irons, but some are fearful of the longer short irons.
+I find that most golfers love the concept of shorter long irons, but some are fearful of longer short irons.
 I can tell you that it takes a bit of adjustment but is relatively easier than you would think.

 As golfers, we know that the length of the club can have an impact on ball flight.
 With single length irons, the clubs have precisely positioned centers of gravity to help improve ball flight.
 You will have no issues keeping the four iron down and getting the pitching wedges up high.
 In fact, most golfers find that the one length irons offer more consistent ball flight.

 The main concern for any player thinking about switching to one length irons in the distance.
 How can a shorter four iron go the same length as a traditional four iron?
 This is a great question.